gokulm/BoltOn/docs/index.md

 		}
 	}

-Use the BoltOnOptions' extension methods like BoltOnEFModule, BoltOnMediatorEFModule etc., to attach the other modules.
+Use the BoltOnOptions' extension method like BoltOnEFModule to attach the other modules.
 Each and every module calls other extension methods to attach their own dependent modules.
-For eg., BoltOnMediatorEFModule calls BoltOnEFModule internally, so you need to call it explicitly, and thus you need not worry about the dependency of every module.

 TightenBolts()
 --------------